califf653/Final_Project_MUSA550/index.md

 <div id="altair-intro"></div>

 The dataset from the CDC presents its values in percentages, which means I did not have to normalize by population, though the population was available on the dataset.
 The above barchart shows the prevalence of the population without healthcare per Pennsylvania city.
 You may hover over each bar to see the specific percentage.
 Philadelphia and Reading are the most precariously covered populations in the state.
 To better understand how this lack of access to healthcare affects actual health, I plotted the relationships between lack of access and various health outcomes.
-I used a dropdown menu to show each scatterplot individially by city, as well as a selector scatter plot and bar chart so that outliers could be identified more easily.
+Initially, I had a scatter plot for each city, but it took up a lot of space and so I instead used a dropdown menu to show each scatterplot individially by city, as well as a selector scatter plot and bar chart so that outliers could be identified more easily.
 The bar chart on the bottom of each scatter plot show the number of census tracts in each city.

 ### Asthma